AFLplusplus/AFLplusplus/README.md

 Here is some information to get you started:

-* For releases, please see the
+* For releases, see the
   [Releases tab](https://github.com/AFLplusplus/AFLplusplus/releases) and
   [branches](#branches).
 Also take a look at the list of [important changes in AFL++](docs/important_changes.md).